Photo Courtesy of Little MiMi

 There are many urban legends about Singapore’s strict laws and the authorities’ tendency to cane anyone who breaches the rules.
 You may have heard about an explicit ban on chewing gum, among other things.
 In general, however, a bit of common sense will keep you safe.
-Don’t litter or vandalize property, and don’t start fights with the local police, and you will be just fine.
+As everywhere, don’t litter or vandalize property, and don’t start fights with the local police, and you will be absolutely fine.

 - Most Singaporeans can speak two languages, with English usually being one of the two.
 The other: Mandarin, Malay, and Tamil.
 But you'll hear many other languages around Singapore including Cantonese and other Chinese languages.

 - Singapore's standard voltage is 230 V and the standard frequency is 50 Hz.
 Bring a type G converter (one with three rectangular blades, not round pins) if you want to plug things in.

 read before you go